dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/run-procedures-at-set-intervals-with-wf-timer-component.md

 ## To run a procedure at set intervals with the Timer component

 1. Add a <xref:System.Windows.Forms.Timer> to your form.
-See []()for an illustration on how to do this programmatically.
+See [[Example 2: To show how to set typographic property of text programmatically](../../wpf/advanced/how-to-alter-the-typography-of-text.md#example-2-to-show-how-to-set-typographic-property-of-text-programmatically).
    Visual Studio also has support for adding components to a form.
 See [How to: Add Controls Without a User Interface to Windows Forms](how-to-add-controls-without-a-user-interface-to-windows-forms.md).

 1. Set the <xref:System.Windows.Forms.Timer.Interval%2A> property (in milliseconds) for the timer.
 This property determines how much time will pass before the procedure is run again.